Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/cj4/guides/repainter.md

 ## SUBMIT
 If you have followed those steps and wish to have your livery featured in our [List of Compatible Liveries](/cj4/repaints), you can fill out the following form.
-{% include button.html text="Submit your livery for review" url="https://forms.gle/kz9mNdQWWxCk1TvDA" blank=true %}
+{% include button.html break=true text="Submit your livery for review" url="https://forms.gle/kz9mNdQWWxCk1TvDA" blank=true %}

 ## ⚠️ NOTE